AWikia/Level/README.md

 | 0020 | E013    | Heart on Fire           |          | ❤️‍🔥         |
 | 0021 | E014    | Face with Spiral Eyes   |          | 😵‍💫         |

-#### Country Flags Glyphs (F000 - FFFF)
+#### Country Flags Glyphs (F000 - F8FF)
-Unicode range F000-FFFF is allocated for all Composite Characters deployed using Regional Indicators plus many subdivision flags, each time a new one gets added, it will appear next to the previously defined one and includes the following glyphs:
+Unicode range F000-F8FF is allocated for all Composite Characters deployed using Regional Indicators plus many subdivision flags, each time a new one gets added, it will appear next to the previously defined one and includes the following glyphs:

 | No.  | Unicode | Name                    | PUA Glyph   | ZWJ Glyph |
 | ---- | ------- | ----------------------- | --------- | --------- |